epletcher/PinonDemo/models/README.txt

 growth - fits a model of size in the current year (height) as a function of size in the previous year

-# There are two R scripts:
+# There are 3 R scripts:

 ModelPrepping and ModelPreppingReproduction - these scritps take cleaned data and run the stan models listed above.